 - Parmesan Rind: I love this addition, because it adds such a nice flavor that you can’t get from other ingredients.
 (Just make sure to remove the rind before serving).

-- Quantity: This made 6 very large bowls.
+- Quantity: This makes 6 very large bowls.

 - My White Textured Stoneware is available at World Market.